jasonyang-ee/MMMF/README.md

 - **Edit on Click**: Click on recurring transaction items to edit
 - **Clear Calculations**: Remove all transactions while keeping recurring items
 - **Global Currency and Date Format**: Set your preferred currency and date format
+- **Internationalization (i18n)**: Support for multiple languages including English, Español, 日本語, and 繁體中文
+  > Looking for contributors to help translate to more languages!

 ## Getting Started